GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 After establishing the serial port connection, you can explicitly query and set signals exposed by the serial port for device detection and flow control.
 These signals are defined as boolean values.
-For example, some devices like Arduino will enter a programming mode if the Data Terminal Ready (DTR) signal is toggled.
+For example, some devices such as Arduino will enter a programming mode if the Data Terminal Ready (DTR) signal is toggled.